rakshit1504/AutoFashion--yantra-hackathon-site/README.md

 This project is powered by **React + Vite**, offering minimal setup and blazing-fast performance.
 Additionally, we've implemented **CSS** and **JavaScript** for text animations, enhancing the user experience with smooth transitions and interactive elements.

+## 🧢 Features
+AutoFashion offers a dynamic and creative platform for designing personalized garments in a real-time 3D environment.
+Here's what users can do:

+- 👕 **Choose Garment Types**: Pick between t-shirts, hoodies, jeans, and more to start your design journey.

+- 🧍 **Select Mannequin Size**: Visualize your creation on different body types using our 3D mannequins and size presets.

+- 🎨 **Customize Colors**: Use our built-in color palette to apply your favorite shades to any part of the garment.

+- 🖼️ **Upload Images or Logos**: Upload custom images or designs and apply them directly onto your garment in real time.

+- 🔄 **Real-Time 3D Preview**: Rotate, zoom, and explore your design in an interactive 3D view, powered by Three.js and Blender.

+- 💾 Data Persistence: Save your design progress or export final renders (not implemented yet.
+Idea for future implementation).

 ### Key Plugins & Libraries:
 - **[@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md)** – Uses **Babel** for Fast Refresh.
 - **Three.js** – For 3D modeling and real-time t-shirt customization.